The Sandman: Worlds' End: Contents

-(#51) "A Tale of Two Cities"
+"A Tale of Two Cities"

 The first story eschews the traditional comic style, with linked panels containing speech bubbles and panels which narrate the story: instead, the narration appears as prose, with illustrations interrupting at intervals.
 Gaiman had asked artist Alec Stevens to model the approach after that which he had employed in The Sinners, published by DC's Piranha Press imprint in June 1989.
 This approach is a unique, stained-glass-like style that takes a nod to the German Expressionists of the early 20th century.

-"A Tale" concerns a city dweller who finds himself one day in what he believes to be the dream of the city in which he lives, wherein an old man explains his fear that the cities will someday awaken.
+Here, a city dweller finds himself one day in what he believes to be the dream of the city in which he lives, wherein an old man explains his fear that the cities will someday awaken.
 He also encounters Morpheus, and a woman who looks like Death, but who Gaiman has said is not.
 When asked, Stevens said that he drew his own 'Mona' character from his Hardcore graphic novel, published by Piranha Press in January 1990.
 It ends with the frightened city dweller returning to "reality", whereupon he moves away from the city to a small village, where the storyteller meets him.
 He fears that one day, the cities will awaken.
 This story is influenced by the work of horror writer H.P.
 Lovecraft, especially in its image of a character nearly driven to madness after discovering a truth that humans were never meant to know.
 In his introduction to Lovecraft, The Dream Cycle of H. P. Lovecraft: Dreams of Terror and Death, Gaiman writes, "There's something about Lovecraft's fiction, about his worlds, that is oddly alluring for a writer of fantasy and horror.
 I've written three Lovecraftian stories: one obliquely, in Sandman—a quiet, dreamlike story (it's the first story in the Worlds' End collection.
 You can tell it's Lovecraftian, because I use the word "cyclopean" in it)."

-(#52) "Cluracan's Tale"
+"Cluracan's Tale"

-The second story is a fantasy adventure, narrated by the flamboyant representative of Faerie introduced in Season of Mists, Cluracan, in which he is sent to the city Aurelian (resembling imperial Rome) to represent the interests of Faerie in the political struggle there, and causes uproar with a prophecy to the ruler of Aurelian.
+The second story is narrated by the flamboyant representative of Faerie introduced in Season of Mists, Cluracan, in which he is sent to the city Aurelian (resembling imperial Rome) to represent the interests of Faerie in the political struggle there, and causes uproar with a prophecy to the ruler of Aurelian.
 He is imprisoned immediately, but freed by Morpheus, who is alerted to his plight by Cluracan's sister, Nuala, in Morpheus' service.
 Using his faerie powers to disguise himself, Cluracan provokes the inhabitants of Aurelian to rebellion against their ruler, who is thereupon killed by his undead predecessor.
 John Watkiss draws this story.